Julia Trotzki

 Preparation:

-Prepare the chili pepper rim: Moisten the glass rim with lime and press it into the chili flakes + sweet paprika.
+Prepare the chili pepper rim: Wet the glass rim with lime and press into chili flakes + sweet paprika.

 Shake all ingredients vigorously with ice.

-Double strain into the martini glass without ice.
+Double strain into the coupe glass without ice.

-Pro Tips for Making Margarita at Home: Guaranteed Success
+Professional Tips for Making a Margarita at Home: Guaranteed Success

 You have the recipes.
-Now just a few details that are often underestimated – but these little things decide whether your Margarita really tastes the way it should in the end.
+Now, just a few details that are often underestimated – but it’s exactly these little things that determine whether your Margarita ends up tasting just as it should.

-1. Type of Tequila: Which one is the best?
+1. Type of Tequila: Which One is Best?

 Blanco (Silver) Tequila: Clear, fresh, direct.
 Ideal for classic Margaritas and variations with a citrus focus.

-Reposado: Lightly aged in oak barrels.
-Adds a soft, warm note if you prefer a rounder taste.
+Reposado: Lightly aged in wood.
+Brings a soft, warm note if you prefer it a bit rounder.

 Añejo: Rather too heavy for Margaritas.
-Better enjoyed neat.
+Better enjoyed straight.

 If you’re uncertain: Start with Blanco tequila.